-2.2.4 The Skills Training Programme consists of sessions given as workshops, lectures, online or distance learning modules.
-A statistics exam based on the taught course is mandatory for all MRes, MPhil and PhD students.
-2.2.5 Students are expected to book a place on any training workshop at least 10 working days in advance of the session.

-2.2.6 A £25 cancellation fee (payable by student or supervisor) will be charged for last minute cancellations (less than 3 working days' notice) or failure to attend without good reason.
-There will be no charge for a cancellation made with at least 3 working days' notice.

-2.2.7 If a student is unwell on the day of the training session, or unable to attend for a reason that was unforeseeable and out of their control, they should e-mail rdofficer@rvc.ac.uk or telephone the Graduate School (020 7468 5134) as soon as possible after 9am.
-If there is no one available to take the call, a message should be left..

-2.2.8 All students should use the Training Needs Analysis section of PgR Manager to reflect upon their training needs and to record the training sessions attended, presentations given, seminars attended and their evaluation of these.
+- 2.2.4 The Skills Training Programme consists of sessions given as workshops, lectures, online or distance learning modules.
+A statistics exam based on the taught course is mandatory for all MRes, MPhil and PhD students. - 2.2.5 Students are expected to book a place on any training session at least 10 working days in advance of the session. - 2.2.6 A £25 cancellation fee (payable by student or supervisor) will be charged for last minute cancellations (less than 3 working days' notice) or failure to attend without good reason. - 2.2.7 If a student is unwell on the day of the training session, or unable to attend for a reason that was unforeseeable and out of their control, they should e-mail rdofficer@rvc.ac.uk - 2.2.8 All students should use the Training Needs Analysis section of PgR Manager to reflect upon their training needs and to record the training sessions attended, presentations given, seminars attended and their evaluation of these.